ajag408/DeepGenerativeMusic/README.md

 Each of these model folders contains a similar structure of files.
 We will describe the key files below:

+### (Note: We used the following GitHub repo as our initial reference for our RNN+self-attention models: https://github.com/haryoa/note_music_generator

 ### preprocess.midi.ipynb
   - This is the preprocessing file we used to transform the Maestro MIDI files into the NoteTokenizer dictionary format that our model used.
 It imports dependencies a text file titled **requirements.txt**.
 It outputs the saved dictionary in the **pickles** folder